AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-close-review-task.md

  ![](images/review-task-status-closed-review-panel.png)

 Also, the **Update task** button present in the Review panel remains disabled for the other users of the review task.
-For example, as one of the reviewers of a review task, if you open the task in the Editor, the Update task button will be disabled with a message **You don't have permission to act on this act**.
+For example, as one of the reviewers of a review task, if you open the task in the Editor, the Update task button will be disabled with a message **You don't have permission to act on this task**.
 Only the initiator of a review task has permission to update the task from the Editor.

  ![](images/update-task-button-disabled.png)